Royal Corps of Signals: Training and trades

 If a soldier chooses not to follow the Supervisor route, they will remain employed 'in trade' until promoted to Warrant Officer, where they will then be classed as on the Regimental Duty (RD) roster and will oversee the daily routine, and administration of a unit's personnel and equipment.

 Museum

 The Royal Signals Museum is based at Blandford Camp in Dorset.

 Dress and ceremonial

 Tactical Recognition flash

 The Corps wears a blue and white tactical recognition flash.
 This is worn horizontally on the right arm with the blue half charging forward.

 Cap badge

 The flag and cap badge feature Mercury (Latin: Mercurius), the winged messenger of the gods, who is referred to by members of the corps as "Jimmy".
 The origins of this nickname are unclear.
 According to one explanation, the badge is referred to as "Jimmy" because the image of Mercury was based on the late mediaeval bronze statue by the Italian sculptor Giambologna, and shortening his name over time reduced it to "Jimmy".
 The most widely accepted origin is a Royal Signals boxer, Jimmy Emblen, who was the British Army Champion in 1924 and represented the Royal Corps of Signals from 1921 to 1924.
+The first use so far recorded of "Jimmy" in this context is to be found in the (RE) Signal Service Training Camp magazine, The Wire, June 1920.